xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/StructureSheaf.typ

   res := by rintro V U i f ⟨r, s, w⟩; exact ⟨r, s, fun x => w (i x)⟩
 ```

-*Natural Language:* The property of being a fraction is "prelocal": if it holds on an open set $U$, it also holds on any open subset $V \subseteq U$.
+*Natural Language:* The property of being a fraction is "prelocal": if it holds on an open set $U$, it also holds on any open subset $V subset.eq U$.
 This is because the same fraction representation works on smaller open sets.

 = Local Fractions